davidp799/patco-today/README.md

 git clone --recursive https://github.com/Davidp799/patco-today.git
 ```

-To build the app, select the `lawnWithQuickstepDebug` build type.
-Should you face errors relating to the `iconloaderlib` and `searchuilib` projects, run `git submodule update --init --recursive`.

 Here are a few contribution tips:

-- [The `lawnchair` package](https://github.com/LawnchairLauncher/lawnchair/tree/12-dev/lawnchair) houses Lawnchair’s own code, whereas [the `src` package](https://github.com/LawnchairLauncher/lawnchair/tree/12-dev/src) includes a clone of the Launcher3 codebase with modifications.
-Generally, place new files in the former, keeping changes to the latter to a minimum.

-- You can use either Java or, preferably, Kotlin.
+- You can use either Kotlin or, preferably, Java.

 - Make sure your code is logical and well formatted.
-If using Kotlin, see [“Coding conventions” in the Kotlin documentation](https://kotlinlang.org/docs/coding-conventions.html).
+If using Java, see the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

-- Set `12-dev` as the base branch for pull requests.

 ## Translate

-You can help translate Lawnchair 12 [on Crowdin](https://lawnchair.crowdin.com/lawnchair).
+You can help translate Patco Today [on Crowdin](https://crowdin.com/project/patco-today).
 Here are a few tips:

 - When using quotation marks, insert the symbols specific to the target language, as listed in [this table](https://en.wikipedia.org/wiki/Quotation_mark#Summary_table).

-- Lawnchair uses title case for some English UI text.
+- Patco Today uses title case for some English UI text.
 Title case isn’t used in other languages; opt for sentence case instead.

 - Some English terminology may have no commonly used equivalents in other languages.
 In such cases, use short descriptive phrases—for example, the equivalent of _bottom row_ for _dock_.